hilarioaraujo/ModeloISCSPLyx/README.md

 *ThesisENStyle Lyx - LaTeX Template - Version 0.1 (JUL/2019)*

-This template explains the main formatting rules to apply to a Master Dissertation work for Portuguese Naval Academy.
+This template explains the main formatting rules to apply to a Master Dissertation work for Instituto Superior de Ciências Sociais e Políticas (ISCSP) in Lisbon

 **You can fork this repository to make your own dissertation based on this template.**